OpenRefine/OpenRefine/docs/docs/manual/running.md

 ![A screenshot of the History (Undo/Redo) tab with 13 steps.](/img/history.png "A screenshot of the History (Undo/Redo) tab with 13 steps.")

-When you click on <span class="menuItems">Undo / Redo</span> in the sidebar of any project, that project’s history is shown as a list of changes in order, with the first <span class="menuItems">change</span> being the action of creating the project itself.
+When you click on <span class="menuItems">Undo / Redo</span> in the sidebar of any project, that project’s history is shown as a list of changes in order, with the first change being the action of creating the project itself.
 (That first change, indexed as step zero, cannot be undone.)
 Here is a sample history with 3 changes:

 ```
 0. Create project